aragon/protocol-factory/TEST_TREE.md

     │   └── It Should allow its members to approve and execute on the DAO ├── When Preparing an SPP plugin installation
     │   └── It Should complete normally
-    └── When Applying an SPP plugin installation
+    ├── When Applying an SPP plugin installation
-        └── It Should allow its bodies to execute on the DAO
+    │   └── It Should allow its bodies to execute on the DAO └── When Calling hasPermission
+        └── It Returns false on all the temporary permissions granted to the factory
 ```